ace-ecosystem/yara_scanner/README.md

 ## CSV Output

 The output of the test can be saved to CSV files using the following options.

+`--csv` saves all performance data to the given file.

 `--performance-csv` saves the performance data of entire yara files.